 The inherent subjectivity and elasticity of the concept of microaggressions make a clear, objective definition all but impossible in practice.
 And without a shared understanding of what speech or action may constitute a microaggression, students and faculty run the risk of being reported for speech protected by the First Amendment that nevertheless crosses an invisible line, drawn by and known only to the offended party.

-What’s more, policing microaggressions threatens to shut down the sort of conversations from which college students might learn the most.
+What’s more, policing microaggressions and free speech threatens to shut down the sort of conversations from which college students might learn the most.
 One person’s microaggression is another’s earnest attempt to discuss different life experiences.

 To that end, Derald Wing Sue and Christina M. Capodilupo, professors at Teachers College, Columbia University who have written extensively about microaggressions and authored the popular list of examples found on campuses nationwide, have warned about their concern that “people who use these examples would take them out of context and use them as a punitive rather than an exemplary way.”

 As Professor Sue told The Chronicle of Higher Education, “People who engage in microaggressions are oftentimes well-intentioned, decent individuals who aren’t aware that they are engaging in an offensive way toward someone else.”
 Accordingly, Professor Capodilupo noted that the intent was to promote understanding, not silence conversations:

 Now that the research has made its way into popular culture, Ms. Capodilupo said, some people use the word to shut down conversations instead of reflecting on the situation.